sysaulab/libseedy/FUSE/README.md

 Of course piping a file into a statistical test suite like PractRand yields good results.
 The underlying algorithms have been tested previously.

+## Bugs

+- Underlying algorithm passes practrand but not the stream from a file.
+Must investigate.

 ## Applications

 - Test operating systems's FS interfaces